someonefromdiscord/HackTool-NG/README.md

 # HackTool-NG
-The best hack tool
--# its a joke dont take it too seriously
+The best hack tool (it's a joke dont take it too seriously) Powered by Hacker Prolaps :tm: